Miniya Chatterji: Writer and columnist

 Published by Penguin Random House, Indian Instincts (book), was launched in January 2018.
 The book is a set of 15 inter-linked essays on the quality of freedom and equality in India.
 It positions itself as a defining and influential work, one that would be able to explain the idea of India and ‘Indianness’ for several years to come, in its rightful and deserved context.
+The book's rights were bought over by Sampark Publications for its Bengali translation and by Penguin for Indian Instinct's French translation.

 She is a columnist for The Indian Express, The Pioneer, and Harvard Business Review.
 She is represented by literary agent David Godwin in London.

 Stargazers Foundation

-Miniya founded the Stargazers Foundation, a Not-for-Profit organization in 2010.
+Chatterji founded the Stargazers Foundation, a Not-for-Profit organization in 2010.
+It currently works for rehabilitating the 11 million children living on the streets in India.

-It works in the domains of education and health for women in economically backward regions.
-The objective is to ultimately include healthy and skilled women from these backgrounds into the mainstream economy and governance structures.

 Awards and recognition

 She has won numerous awards.
 On an individual level, she has been awarded by the Navoothan Foundation, for her personal social commitment.
 She has also been awarded the prestigious CSR India award 2016 for corporate social responsibility.
 She was awarded as India's most influential leader in the field of sustainability at the India Sustainability Leadership Summit and Awards in 2018.
 In 2019 she was named in Business World's 40 under 40 Most Influential Business Leaders in India list.
+Thereafter, in recognition of her works, Chatterji has also been on the cover of Business Asia and Gulf News Friday Magazine.

 Personal life

-Miniya is married to businessman Chirag Lilaramani.
+Chatterji is married to businessman Chirag Lilaramani.
 They have one son.
-Miniya is passionate about textiles and hand-looms, which got her featured on the cover of Raw Mango's look book 2015, as well as Vogue.
+Miniya is passionate about textiles contemporary art and hand-looms, which got her featured on the cover of Raw Mango's look book 2015, as well as Vogue.